Topl/Legal/Services_Availability_Policy.md

 ## Subscription Credits
 We will process valid claims within 45 days of receipt.
 If we determine that you have satisfied the obligations listed in this policy and that none of the above limitations apply to your claim, we will grant you a Subscription Credit.

-We will apply any Subscription Credit beginning on your next invoice or payment for Topl Services.
+We will apply any Subscription Credit beginning on your next invoice or payment.